KristoferN/docs/source/includes/_properties.md

 Key          | Default      | Description
 -------------|--------------|---------------------------------------------------
-capabilities | array      | Can be a string with a role or capability or a array with many values description  | empty string | Disable the property, won’t show in WordPress admin disabled     | false        | The introduction text that will appear below the title text of the property.
+after_html   | string       | Output html after property html.
+Can be a html string or a callable function.
+Will be wrapped in a div with class `papi-after-html` and a data attribute with the property type. before_html  | string       | Output html before property html.
+Can be a html string or a callable function.
+Will be wrapped in a div with class `papi-before-html` and a data attribute with the property type. capabilities | array        | Can be a string with a role or capability or a array with many values description  | empty string | Disable the property, won’t show in WordPress admin disabled     | false        | The introduction text that will appear below the title text of the property.
 You could write your help text here.
-With "\n" you can create new lines in the description lang         | false        | When using this key you can specify which language will show the property raw          | false        | This will render the property without a table, good to use when creating a custom property that uses other properties rules        | array        | [Read more about conditional logic](#conditional_logic) required     | false        | By default all fields are non required in Papi but this can be changed with required option sidebar      | true         | Boolean that shows the sidebar on each property.
+With `\n` you can create new lines in the description lang         | false        | When using this key you can specify which language will show the property raw          | false        | This will render the property without a table, good to use when creating a custom property that uses other properties rules        | array        | [Read more about conditional logic](#conditional_logic) required     | false        | By default all fields are non required in Papi but this can be changed with required option sidebar      | true         | Boolean that shows the sidebar on each property.
 If false the sidebar won’t show settings     | array        | Array with custom settings for the property sort_order   | 1000         | Numeric value, lowest value in the meta box will be at the top and the highest value at the bottom slug         | empty string | The slug of property.
 If empty or not used the title will be generated to slug value title        | empty string | The title of the property.
 Can be empty for blank title